You have a digital SLR camera. And you want to get the most out of it. Or take lots of photos, but know you could make more of them.

 Light: learning to read the natural light around you; understanding basics of colour, tone, contrast and balance.

-Basic camera controls: the magic numbers you need to know about for every shot you take: what they mean, what they do, and how to control them.
+Basic camera controls: the settings you need to know about for every shot you take: what they mean, what they do, and how to control them.

 Good habits: simple techniques to adopt that will set you off in the right direction as you work towards more advanced photography.